shabbyrobe/amiss/doc/quickstart.rst

     // about how your objects map to tables
     $mapper = new Amiss\Mapper\Note;

     // This is basically a PDO with a bit of extra niceness.
-Don't use a PDO though.
+You should use it instead
+    // of PDO in your own code
     $connector = new Amiss\Connector('mysql:host=127.0.0.1', 'user', 'password');

     // And this binds the whole mess together